KvaytG/simple-unzipper/README.md

 ```
 Optional: to use a specific version, tag a release and replace `-SNAPSHOT` with the tag name.

+## ⚠️ Notice
+This project is **archived** and is no longer maintained.
+No new features or bug fixes will be implemented.
+Use at your own risk.

 ## 📜 License
 Licensed under the **[MIT](LICENSE.txt)** license.